 What should I spike apple cider with?

-You probably gathered this from the name already, but I like to use bourbon for my spiked cider.
+I like to use bourbon for my spiked cider.
 The flavor of bourbon compliments the mulling spices and the sweetness of the apple beautifully!
 As for the quality of the spirit, any mid-tier bourbon will do here.
 No need to use your spendy top-shelf bourbon in a mixed drink!

 If you’re not a bourbon fan or don’t have any on hand, this spiked apple cider is also great with spiced rum.
 You may want to use less maple syrup if you go the rum route, since the spices will make the rum a bit sweeter than the bourbon.